-If you are looking for a healthy dinner idea, these cheesy ground turkey stuffed peppers are worth a try.
+If you are looking for a healthy dinner idea, these cheesy gluten free stuffed peppers are so worth a try.
+These stuffed peppers are full of flavor!
 You will love that this simple stuffed peppers recipe is ready in just 30 minutes!

 We take dinner seriously here so if you need more dinner inspiration, check out some of these gluten free dinner recipes.